 2. CorePower Yoga On Demand, $20 per month

 One of the nation’s hottest yoga studios (literally, their classes are heated) recently dropped an online platform where you can go to fulfill all your vinyasa needs.
-Since CorePower is known for combining their free-flowing classes with weights, you’ll just need to make sure you have a pair of dumbbells on hand before rolling out your mat.
+Since CorePower is known for combining their free-flowing classes with weights, grabbing a pair of dumbbells before rolling out your mat will offer you that 360 experience.
+But if you don’t have a set handy, two water bottles or no weight at all will also do the trick.

 3. mF Online, $20 per month